Rhabdopleura compacta

 Rhabdopleura compacta is a sessile hemichordate.
 It is a suspension feeder that secretes tubes on the ocean floor.

 Unlike all other Rhabdopleura species, the zooids have black elongated arms with no tentacles.

 Distribution

 Rhabdopleura compacta occurs in Atlantic waters.
 It has been found in the English Channel and the Gulf of Mexico.

 Reproduction and life cycle

 The reproduction and life cycle of Rhabdopleura compacta has been studied by Stebbing (1970) and Dilly (1973).

-Gonads are shown in the image below.

-Left and right gonads (g) in Rhabdopleura compacta.